-San Sebastián may be world famous for its sheer number of Michelin-star restaurants per square meter, but the French Basque hinterland has a few of its own.
+San Sebastián may be world famous for its sheer number of Michelin-star restaurants per square meter, but the French Basque country has a few of its own.
 Definitely not to be missed is a meal in restaurant of the nearly 350-year old traditional Basque house L’Auberge Basque.

 After working for more than 10 years under renowned chefs like Jean-Marie Gautier at Biarritz’s Hôtel du Palais and Alain Ducasse at Hotel Crillion and Plaza Athénée in Paris, chef Cédric Béchade vowed he would return to Pays Basque one day.
 He and his wife, Marion, did just that when they fell in love with a in house dating back to 1672 in the traditional Basque village of Saint-Pée-sur-Nivelle.
 They opened the house as a boutique hotel and restaurant in 2007.

 Set just 7 kilometers from Saint-Jean-de-Luz, the setting couldn’t be more picturesque.
-It’s set on a hill facing the Rhune Mountain, the symbol of the French Basque Country.
+It’s set on a hill facing the Rhune Mountain, the symbol of the Pays Basque.
 With hawks soaring overheard, a light breeze rustling the trees and the late evening sun kissing the foothills of the Pyrenees, it feels a world away from the bustling beach a mere 20 minutes away.

 Here on the rural road the houses all display their name, a Basque tradition for how the families that live in them are best known, and are painted red, green or blue.
 But inside l’Auberge Basque, the traditional meets contemporary – both in the inn’s design and Cédric’s incredible cuisine.